jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> Here we are going to build the code and look into code
+-> We are going to build the code and look into it

         cd $IDF_PATH/examples/get-started/blink idf.py build
         cd ~/esp/esp-idf/examples/get-started/blink/main